It's a little before 6 p.m. on a recent Thursday night. Two members of the Boston Police Gang Unit careen through Roxbury.

 Boston Police were able to take 785 guns off the street last year.
 So far this year, they've taken off 96, nearly twice as many as the same period last year.
 But progress is hard to measure.

-"You get one off the street, you got three, four, five coming back on," said Hardy.
+"You get one off the street, you got three, four, five coming back on," said one of the Gang Unit officers.

 "And the willingness to use them is incredible," added Bailey.